-- Immediate: Within a few days after the last dose of Restoril is taken, symptoms of withdrawal may begin.
-During the earliest stage of Restoril withdrawal, the primary symptoms are a return or worsening of insomnia because as the body adjusts to the lack of Restoril, there are reduced levels of GABA in the brain.
+- Immediate: Within a few days after the last dose of Restoril is taken, withdrawal symptoms may begin.
+During the earliest stage of Restoril withdrawal, the primary symptoms are a return or worsening of insomnia.
+As the body adjusts to the lack of Restoril, there are reduced levels of GABA in the brain.

 - Within a week: a person will see their withdrawal symptoms decline in most cases, although there can be long-term persistent side effects, such as ongoing insomnia and anxiety.

 At Allure Detox, we detox patients on a medical basis allows us to give patients more than safety.
 Clients continue to live in a home-like setting with family support during medical detox at Allure.
 This continued participation will enable clients to learn and resume their lives, even as the substance leaves their system.